NESCA now accepts United Behavioral Health for neuropsychological evaluations!

 What is different about what NESCA offers on the South Shore compared to other organizations or services available locally?

 NESCA is highly respected in the community for providing detailed, comprehensive evaluations of students that speak to their strengths as well as their needs.
 Compared to some practices, your child or teen will be assessed directly by a neuropsychologist rather than a technician.
 You can depend on your neuropsychologist to bring their own expertise as well as the “village” of NESCA, as I am always collaborating with NESCA’s team of innovative neuropsychologists, transition specialists, educational consultants, speech and language pathologists, occupational therapists, and therapists.
-We work routinely with special education attorneys, advocates, therapists, and school personnel in collaborative relationships to support children and teens.
+We work routinely with special education attorneys, advocates, therapists, and school personnel in collaborative relationships to support children, teens, and adults.
 At NESCA, we live our core values everyday: being creative problem solvers, being collaborative and building lasting relationships, and caring deeply for students, their families, and the community.

 Does insurance cover your services in Hingham?